a cat-adoption story

 We were ready to take the orange kitten home then and there, but we couldn’t leave his high-energy buddy behind.
 We thought they should be allowed to stick together.

 We’d been debating for years, actually, whether to get another cat.
-Our elderly Lila (nearly fifteen at the time; sixteen now) was extraordinarily territorial in her younger days, and we weren’t sure whether she needed a friend or preferred to be left alone.
+Our elderly Lila (nearly fifteen at the time) was extraordinarily territorial in her younger days, and we weren’t sure whether she needed a friend or preferred to be left alone.
 Or whether she would even tolerate another cat in the house.

 But, we reasoned, if we come home with two kittens, they’ll play with each other and leave Lila alone.